Sixth borough: Other uses

-Manhattan College, located in Riverdale, Bronx, refers to its Jaspers student cheering section as "The 6th Borough" at home basketball games played in Draddy Gymnasium.
+Manhattan University, located in Riverdale, Bronx, refers to its Jaspers student cheering section as "The 6th Borough" at home basketball games played in Draddy Gymnasium.
 In addition, the University of Connecticut (UConn) has often promoted its Huskies sports teams, especially in men's basketball, as "the Sixth Borough", given the dominance of that team in games played at Madison Square Garden.
 UConn also sells a T-shirt making this claim.
 Similarly, Syracuse University has often promoted its Orange sports teams, especially its football team, as the "Sixth Borough," due partly to the Orange playing a "home away from home" game every few years at Yankee Stadium, the fact that Syracuse's colors of blue and orange can be found on the New York City flag, and, in the years all six home games are played in Syracuse, their Senior Day game is attended by large numbers of New Yorkers and Long Islanders.

 Jonathan Safran Foer published a short story about a fictional sixth borough, an island that gradually floated away.
-The story was featured in his novel Extremely Loud and Incredibly Close.
+The story was featured in his novel Extremely Loud & Incredibly Close.

 A parallel concept in France is the "21st arrondissement of Paris", while in the United Kingdom, the City of London is sometimes thought of as the "33rd borough of London", although it is not, strictly speaking, a borough.
 In the western United States, the equivalent is the "Eleventh region of Los Angeles"; notable "eleventh regions" include San Diego, Las Vegas, South Florida, Atlanta, Nashville, Vancouver and the Twin Cities.
 In addition, the Canadian equivalent is the "Seventh municipality of Toronto," while the Mexican equivalent is the "17a demarcacion territorial de Mexico."